 High levels of life insurance or changes to life insurance coverage require you to demonstrate your good health.
 In most cases, you can do this by completing a MetLife Evidence of Insurability form, also known as a Statement of Health.
 MetLife may also require you to complete additional steps, such as a physician's exam.

-The Office of Human Resources will send the Evidence of Insurability form to your CMU email address.
-The completed form should be returned directly to MetLife.
+MetLife will send the Evidence of Insurability form to your CMU email address.
+The completed form should be returned to MetLife.

 Acceptance of your Evidence of Insurability will be determined by MetLife in accordance with its medical underwriting guidelines.
 While your Evidence of Insurability is being reviewed by MetLife (which may take several months), you will be insured at your current level of insurance.

 - You will only be charged the monthly rate for the actual life insurance coverage you are receiving.

 - You will never be approved for less insurance than you are currently receiving.

 When enrolling in benefits, you will receive a message if an Evidence of Insurability form is required.